-Typically, top-down interventions around financial exclusion teach the respondent why they should support the bank via a financial literacy mechanism.
-In the lab, interventions that instruct respondents on their material self-interests have been shown to change attitudes (Rho and Tomz, 2017).
-In the field, financial literacy programs have been deployed in underserved communities around the world, with meaningful evidence of effectiveness (Goyal and Kumar, 2021).
-However, financial literacy interventions have not solved Nation A's issue.
+stands in contrast to the standard intervention intended to mitigate financial exclusion, which teaches the respondent why they should support the bank via a financial literacy mechanism.16 Myriad financial literacy programs have long been deployed in underserved communities around the world (Goyal and Kumar, 2021), and many achieve success that parallels lab-based findings that teaching material self-interest can change attitudes (Rho and Tomz, 2017).
+However, such interventions have not solved Nation A's issue.
 For example, of our Nation A respondents who reported being unbanked, 37% of them said that they had participated in a formal financial literacy program, and 50% self-reported levels of financial knowledge above 6 on a 10-point scale.
+This normatively disappointing mismatch helps explain why none of the stakeholders gravitated toward teaching-based interventions.